Palacio de Fabio Nelli: The Palace in the actuality

 As museum and Well of Cultural Interest is the Fabio Nelli palace from 16 November 1961, their maintenance depends in first instance of the Ministry of culture, that delegates his management in the Council of Culture of the Board of Castile and León.
 The Palace has not been restored tom much since the reform made in 1968, by what after more than forty years, the managers of this institution believe necessary a cleaning of the frontage and the playground.

 The importance of this house inside the Spanish city and of all the autonomous community is more than remarkable.
 It is the epitome of a classic Valladolid palace, with its distinctly Renaissance frontage and especially its playground.
-This is the characteristic of the Valladolid palaces, which the part facing north is walled up, without arches that shade for shelter so characteristic cold city, receiving drawing heat from the Sun.
-There are other similar palaces in the city, as the one of the Villagómez, that also fulfil this characteristic, but the majesty of the Fabio Nelli palace is unique.
+This is the characteristic of the Valladolid palaces, where the part facing north is walled up, without arches that shade for shelter so characteristic in a cold city, receiving heat from the sun.
+There are similar palaces in the city, to the Villagómez, that also fulfil this characteristic, but the majesty of the Fabio Nelli palace is unique.